rvion/CushyStudio/readme.md

     cd CushyStudio
     npm install
     ```
-4. start the various pieces
+4. watch/build the extension front and back
     ```sh
-    npm run vscode:dev # start a `vscode in development mode` npm run back:dev   # build and watch the extension node part npm run front:dev  # build and watch the extension webview part
+    npm run back:dev   # build and watch the extension node part npm run front:dev  # build and watch the extension webview part
     ```
+5. open a new vscode in `extension development` mode

+    - either with `F5` (recommanded)
+    - or with `npm run vscode:dev`

+6. [recommanded] then add a shortcut to trigger a reload quickly

 ---